-Students who have been admitted to the University and College of Justice and safety and declare a major in Emergency Medical Care are admitted to the Emergency Medical Care Program.
-Admission to the Emergency medical Care Program does not guarantee admission to the Advanced Emergency Medical (paramedic) sequence.
+Students who have been admitted to the University and College of Justice, Safety & Military Science and declare a major in Emergency Medical Care are admitted to the Emergency Medical Care Program.
+Admission to the Emergency Medical Care Program does not guarantee admission to the Advanced Emergency Medical (paramedic) sequence.

 - Students must have a minimum grade of “C” in all advanced sequence, EMC pre-requisite courses.